the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

 -->

-We start by building a normalisation algebra on the presheaf of normals, which we take as the model of base types in $\thecat{Gl}_\Sigma$.
-This is only *slightly* worse than trivial, because building the `reflect`{.Agda} map--- embedding neutrals into normals--- is not literally the identity function, but an inductive constructor instead.
+We start by building a normalisation algebra on the presheaf of normals, which we take as the model of base types in $\Gl_\Sigma$.
+This is only *slightly* worse than trivial, because building the `reflect`{.Agda}
+map--- embedding neutrals into normals--- is not literally the identity function, but an inductive constructor instead.

 ```agda
 Gl-base : (n : Node) → Gl ʻ (` n)